carriecarter/pokedex/LAB.md

 Offers controls for filtering.
 At a minimum allow:

-* Filtering based on type (notice there are two possible matches for each pokemon)
+* Filtering based on type (notice there are two possible matches for each pokemon).
+Use the source data to derive list of types.
+Check out `Set` for deduplication.
+(HINT: getting values out of a Set: `[...set.values()]`)
 * Pick at least one quantified attribute (attack, defence, etc.) and allow user to enter a minimum value.
 Make sure your input only allows whole, positive integer values.

 ##### Sort